ShrinidhiYadavally/assignment2-Yadavally/README.md

 ***
 # Directions to The Museum Of Modern Art
-1. New York Skyports Seaplane Base airport
+1. New York Skyports Seaplane Base airport.
-2. public transit for 1mile
+2. public transit for 1mile.
-3. Book a cab
+3. Book a cab.
-4. The Museum Of Modern Art
+4. The Museum Of Modern Art.

+# Places around the Museum
+* Central Park.
+* Empire State Building.
+* Top of the Rock.
+* Statue of Liberty.
+* Brooklyn Bridge.